 The shore of Trapani isn’t the most sought-after in all of Sicily, but after seeing the private pool, wood-decked patio, and azure sea from this simple, planted property, you might reconsider.
 Your main choice will be whether to cook and drink inside, outside, or up on the rooftop terrace.
 It is made up of light stone, wood, and glass, with spiky cactus and palm palms interspersed.
 Tempted to go on a few excursions?
 Guidaloca sandy beach and Lo Zingaro nature reserve are close by.

 Best for living the good life

-This rural mansion, complete with an orchard and decorative gardens, was built to maximise days spent outside.
+This rural mansion, complete with an orchard and decorative gardens, was built to maximize days spent outside.
 Pull back the draperies to expose the palm-fringed garden and sunlounger terrace, as well as the magnificent pool with a convenient shower and both an indoor and an outdoor kitchen.
-Interior design adheres to a rustic-chic style, yet with unexpected dramatic swooshes (a hotel lobby-style staircase, marble bathtubs and gilded furnishings).
+The interior design adheres to a rustic-chic style, yet with unexpected dramatic swooshes (a hotel lobby-style staircase, marble bathtubs, and gilded furnishings).
 It is situated near the Agrigento Greek temples and a string of stunning beaches on Sicily’s southwest coast.

 Cefalu’s Villa on the Cliff

 a pool in a villa?
 With this terraced and tier-built villa perched so closely above the Tyrrhenian Sea, it is hardly necessary when you are so close to it.
 You come for direct access to the ocean and the wave-watching patio, but you stay for the minimalist décor, sizable balcony, and — best of all — the prime sunset view of Cefalu and its cathedral from the Norman era.
 If you can look away from the view for just a moment, you can walk to the fine-grained Settefrati beach.